antonioribeiro/google2fa/readme.md

 $valid = $google2fa->verifyKey($user->google2fa_secret, $secret);
 ```

-## QR Code Libraries
+## QR Code Packages

-This package suggests the use of Bacon/QRCode because it is known as a good library, but you can use it with any other package, for instance [Simple QrCode](https://www.simplesoftware.io/docs/simple-qrcode).
+This package suggests the use of Bacon/QRCode because it is known as a good QR Code package, but you can use it with any other package, for instance [Simple QrCode](https://www.simplesoftware.io/docs/simple-qrcode), which uses Bacon/QRCode to produce QR Codes.

 Usually you'll need a 2FA URL, so you just have to use the URL generator: